Code-Institute-Submissions/eeefitness/README.md

   * [HTML5](http://en.wikipedia.org/wiki/HTML5)
   * [CSS3](http://en.wikipedia.org/wiki/CSS)
   * [JavaScript](https://en.wikipedia.org/wiki/JavaScript).
-JavaScript was imported from the [Bootstrap Framework](https://getbootstrap.com/) for the responsive navbar used throughout the site, the testimonial carousel on index.html, the tabbed navigation pane used for the class timetable on classes.html and the card deck on the membership.html page.
+JavaScript was imported from the [Bootstrap Framework](https://getbootstrap.com/)
+  for the responsive navbar used throughout the site, the testimonial carousel on index.html and the tabbed navigation pane used for the class timetable on classes.html.

 - Websites
   * [Am I Responsive](http://ami.responsivedesign.is/).
 Used to create the mock-up image at the top of this document which shows the site as it would behave when viewed on desktop, mobile and tablet devices.